pravega/pravega/cli/admin/README.md

 cli.trustStore.location=conf/ca-cert.crt
 cli.trustStore.access.token.ttl.seconds=600
 ```
+Set above fields to match the username, password, and certificate location in the environment.

 ## Support
 If you find any issue or you have any suggestion, please report an issue to [this repository](https://github.com/pravega/pravega/issues).